 Account - The Account is a variable contract account, also known as a separate account, that is identified as the Prudential Variable Contract Account GI-2.
 The Account is divided into Subaccounts.
 Each Variable Investment Option is a Subaccount of the Account.
 The Account holds assets that are segregated from all of Prudential's other assets.
-The assets of each Subaccount.
+The assets of each Subaccount are segregated from the assets of each other Subaccount.